Journalism and Media Production

 Joining the communication program

-After completing 30 credit hours of course work – usually in the sophomore year – you can apply to join the communication program.
+After completing 30 credit hours of course work—usually in the sophomore year—you can apply to join the communication program.

-Media and society
+- Media and Society

-Communication in Global Contexts
+- Communication in Global Contexts

-Communication Orientation
+- Communication Orientation

 A writing test is part of the Communication Orientation course.
 Admission to the communication program is based on cumulative WSU GPA and performance on the writing test.

-The journalism and media production major
+Journalism and media production core

 All communication majors start with two courses that set the stage for everything else:

-Multimedia Content Creation
+- Multimedia Content Creation

-Writing in Communication
+- Writing in Communication

 Core courses